 In Mumbai, MSF runs an independent private clinic to treat drug-resistant tuberculosis (DR-TB).
 India has one of the world’s highest burdens of TB, and Mumbai is a hotspot for the disease.
 Here, MSF’s clinic focuses on extensive drug-resistant cases, a form of the disease that has limited treatment options.
-The team uses newer drugs in combinations to offer all-oral, less toxic and more effective treatment regimens, demonstrating a replicable and comprehensive model of care.
+The team uses newer drugs in combinations to offer all-oral, less toxic and more effective treatment regimens.

 It is Friday morning in Mumbai and dappled light is streaming into the outdoor waiting area of MSF’s DR-TB independent clinic, filtered through the striped canopy roof.
 Today is pediatrics day at the clinic, and MSF staff are already busy welcoming caregivers and patients inside.
 Many of these patients are under 10 years old, like Kavya*, five years old, who is here with her mother, Samira, and her younger brother, for a follow-up appointment.

 Children under 10 are particularly vulnerable to TB due to their lower immunity, especially those who are malnourished, and there are large gaps in diagnosis, case finding and treatment of children.
 Diagnosing TB can be particularly difficult in young children, as they may be unable to produce sputum and the disease is often found outside of the lungs, which is known as extra-pulmonary TB.

 This was the case for Kavya, who was diagnosed as multidrug resistant TB in December 2022 after she developed a lymph node on her left leg.
 She started medical treatment in the public health system’s TB program but was eventually referred to the MSF clinic where she was initiated on a newer, all-oral, drug-based regimen.